Roundabout dog: History

 In some smaller towns where there were no roundabouts, dog sculptures were placed in ordinary intersections with traffic islands.

 In July 2007, artist Lars Vilks incited controversy by creating drawings for an art exhibition, which depicted Muhammed as a roundabout dog.
 The publication of these images in Swedish newspapers led to Vilks being subjected to threats of violence and put under police protection until his death in October 2021.

-In 2009, similar dogs appeared on some of the roundabouts in Hemel Hempstead, Hertfordshire.
+In 2009, similar dogs appeared on some of the roundabouts in Hemel Hempstead in England.